swentel/indieweb/README.md

 Because content can be nodes, comments, etc. it isn't possible to use views.
 However, this module allows you to create a multiple feeds which aggregates all these content in a page and/or feed.
 The feeds are controlled by the 'access content' permission.

-If your homepage is a feed with microformats, you don't necessarily need this.

 Configuration is at /admin/config/services/indieweb/feeds